1 Introduction

 7 Filters

 Sets of filters can be used in combination with data grids.
 To be able to use filters you need to select the option Show column filters.
-When this option is selected it will appear in each column header a dropzone where you can place your desired filter widget.
+When this option is selected a drop-zone where you can place your desired filter widget will appear in each column header.

 Here is an example of dropzones for filters in Structure mode: